 Size and Varieties

 Platy fish are not large.
 The Platy fish size is usually 1.5 to 2 inches.
-In the wild, the Platy fish can live up to 5 years and is a drab brown with no characteristic markings.
+The Platy fish can live up to 5 years in the wild and is a drab brown with no characteristic markings.

 The varieties you will find from commercial breeders have a wide range of colors and markings.
 These variations come at the expense of longevity.
 The Platy fish lifespan in aquariums is relatively short, about two years.